islam-education/islam-education/docs/basic-knowledge/haram.md

 Taking innocent life is strictly forbidden.

-> “Whoever kills a soul unjustly… it is as if he had killed all mankind.”
+> “Whoever kills a soul unjustly... it is as if he had killed all mankind.”
 > — Qur'an 5:32

 Islam protects human life, dignity, and safety.